 The Council for Exceptional Children is an international community of professionals who are the voice and vision of special and gifted education.
 CEC's mission is to improve, through excellence and advocacy, the education and quality of life for children and youth with exceptionalities and to enhance engagement of their families.
 UNI’s SCEC chapter is actively engaged in many service, learning, and other activities on and off campus.

-The renovated Schindler Education Center is set to open for spring semester 2017.
-The space will include state-of-the-art technology, collaborative learning spaces and more to both enhance student learning and expose special education students to facilities they are likely to find in the pre-K through 12 classrooms they will eventually lead.
+The renovated Schindler Education Center opened for the 2017 spring semester.
+The space includes state-of-the-art technology, collaborative learning spaces and more to both enhance student learning and expose special education students to facilities they are likely to find in the pre-K through 12 classrooms they will eventually lead.

 COMMON CAREER AREAS